kojima-takeshi188/CFA/README.md

 ```

 #### (2) Fine-Tuning (Skip)
+Our method does not need to alter training phase, i.e., does not need to retrain models from scratch.
+Therefore, if a fine-tuned model is available, we can skip fine-tuning phase.
 In this implementation, we use models that are already fine-tuned on ImageNet-2012 dataset.
-Our method does not need to alter training phase, i.e., does not need to retrain models from scratch.
-Therefore, we can skip fine-tuning.

 #### (3) Calculation of distribution statistics on source dataset
 ```